Guides › Unfair Dismissal Claim

 - Contact DIER for free conciliation (strongly recommended)

 The Department of Industrial and Employment Relations (DIER) offers free conciliation before you file a formal claim.
-Call 2599 8000 or visit dier.gov.mt.
+Call 1575 (employees) / 1576 (employers) or visit dier.gov.mt.
 Conciliation resolves many cases quickly without a tribunal.
 This step is not mandatory but is strongly recommended.

 - File your claim at the Industrial Tribunal (within 4 months)